 Listen to music, audiobooks or podcasts

-The Watch has its own storage space, some of which is available for music - so you can use the Watch's built-in Bluetooth to pair with a pair of wireless headphones and get music on the move.
+The Watch has its own storage space, some of which is available for music - so you can use the Watch's built-in Bluetooth to pair with a pair of wireless headphones or Bluetooth earbuds and get music on the move.

 Naturally you won't be able to stream music from the likes of Spotify or Apple Music without a cellular model, but there's more than enough internal storage for a run, a workout or a short commute.
 If you're using Apple Music you can make playlists available offline on your Apple Watch.